Ready to optimize your finance processes with hyperautomation? Let’s dive in.

 Nonprofit organizations are common business entities.
-Recent reports show there are 1.5 million nonprofit organizations in the United States, with $2.62 trillion in nonprofit revenue.
+Recent reports show 1.5 million nonprofit organizations in the United States, with $2.62 trillion in nonprofit revenue.
 These companies employ approximately 10% of the U.S. workforce and are an important part of the economy.

 Since many nonprofits operate on a limited budget, only large nonprofits may be able to afford advanced accounting systems.
-However, it is critical that non-profits seek professional guidance from financial professionals experienced in the nonprofit sector.
+However, non-profits must seek professional guidance from financial professionals experienced in the nonprofit sector.In this article, we define nonprofit accounting, examine its importance, and look at various nonprofit accounting solutions (including strengths and weaknesses) to fit every business size and shape.
+Third-party app solutions working with ERP or accounting software include nonprofit AP automation and other finance automation products from Tipalti.

 A Quick Overview of Nonprofit Accounting